FIRE – Financial Independence, Retire Early

 - Bucket 6 and beyond – Rest of the corpus – More aggressive equity

 After five years, you need to pull down all the buckets a notch and reshuffle.
 The process is then repeated every 5 years.
 Of course, you can design the buckets a bit differently.
 You can be more active in the first 3 buckets too.
 But overall, you would plan to have the corpus invested in different assets and growing at different rates.

 This somewhat-complex calculator is derived from some of the fantastic calculators available at freefincal.com.
 A full list of the articles is given at the end of the post.

 My retirement corpus (along with rental income) seems sufficient to follow the typical income drawdown strategy to meet the living expenses.
-I have built a corpus that again seems sufficient for my childrens’ college education and either higher education or marriage.
-I wanted to push further if I can meet all the goals, and throw in expensive vacations.
-This calculator helped me assess that.
+I have built a corpus that again seems sufficient for my children’s’ college education and either higher education or marriage.
+I wanted to push further and see if I can meet all the goals, and also throw in expensive vacations.
+The FIRE calculator helped me assess that.
 The typical calculators are not helpful since they mostly consider living expenses alone.
 I took some great calculators from freefincal.com and added some more.
 I came up with a reasonably complex calculator that can tell you if you are on track for financial freedom.
-The original blog posts have detailed, useful information on the calculators.
+The original freefincal blog posts have detailed, useful information on the calculators.
 Please look up the references.

 The calculator has pre-filled data for a scenario.
 These are the details: